enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     to M_baryon \* dt/max(t_dyn, t_max) where t_max is this
     parameter.
 This effectively sets a limit on the rate of star formation based on the idea that stars have a non-negligible formation and life-time.
-This is used to control the feedback in ``StarParticleFeedback`` = 0, 1 and 7.
 The unit is years.
-Default: 1e6
-``StarMassEjectionFraction`` (external)
+Default: 1e6 ``StarMassEjectionFraction`` (external)
     The mass fraction of created stars which is returned to the gas phase.
 Default: 0.25